 It’s the thing that pushes so many of us to start our own businesses and find ways to work from home.
 Sometimes it’s about the satisfaction of being able to actually provide for ourselves in some way, even if it’s small.
 Sometimes it’s simply the need for an artistic outlet.
 And sometimes it’s a desire to make a difference, to add our voice, or to raise awareness.
 All of these things are what drove me to publish my book on the realities of chronic illness in February, 2015.
 Without my own illness reminding me what I can’t do, I never would have discovered this was something I could do.

 The reality is that chronic illness stinks.
 It really does.
 There’s no sugar-coating it.
 It’s the hardest thing I’ve ever had to deal with in my life and I know I’m not alone in that.
 We’re always fighting.
 Fighting to survive and to thrive.
 Fighting for cures and relief.
 We are so often battered and bruised, hurt and exhausted.
 But the hidden beauty is that this makes us some of the most creative, inventive, and unique people.
 It makes us some of the best advocates, because we can’t do what everyone else does so we see things differently.
 And whether we struggle quietly and privately or express our battles publicly, we are each uniquely gifted to pave our own paths around the I can’ts and create new ways to accomplish the ordinary and the extraordinary.

-Rachel Allison is a 20 year old writer and photographer, living with CFS and Dysautonomia since November, 2010.
+Rachel Allison is a photographer and the author of The Reality of Chronic Illness , living with CFS and Dysautonomia since November, 2010.
 She is a lover of details, creativity, truth, understated elegance, words and cheesy humor.
 She lives life with a passion for learning and a deep need for the God who created and cares for her.
 She blogs about life, faith and photography at rachelallisonartist.com.